gy19cp/GEOG5990Assessment1/README.md

 ![RunModelScreenshot](RunModelScreenshot.jpg "Run Model")

 When the model is run, the orange dots represent ‘Foxes’ and the white dots represent ‘Sheep’.
-Where there are squares of differing darkness and no sheep around it is likely a Fox has ‘eaten’ a ‘Sheep’.
-This model will run until a specific number of steps (‘num_of_iterations’) has been completed.
+When a Sheep is killed by a Fox, the coordinates of where it took place is printed in the IPython Console.
+Where grass has been eaten, dark squares/pixels are shown.
+The darker the square/pixels, the more the grass has been grazed by multiple Sheep.
+This model will run until the Agent Food Store Capacity is met or until a specific number of steps (‘num_of_iterations’) has been completed.

 More details on the **GNU General Public License v3.0** associated with this model can be found [here](https://github.com/gy19cp/gy19cp.github.io/blob/master/LICENSE).